Community Garden Membership

 You are 100% responsible for your plot: planting, weeding, watering and maintaining the soil.
 You may add your own organic compost or other organic soil amendments.
 Thanks to your plot fees, the garden offers compost and mulch free for your use.

 Eat from your garden all summer and donate your extras to our weekly harvests.
-We give the produce to the local food bank during the summer months and to the school staff and cafeteria in the fall.
+We give the produce to the local food bank during the summer months and to the school staff in the fall.

 Enjoy community at our regular work days and social events!